Tonsil Stone Removal: What Actually Works?

 If this isn’t effective, you may need to have very large or bothersome tonsil stones surgically removed.
 But surgical removal is very rare.

 Tonsil stones, or tonsilloliths, are common, and they typically have no disruptive symptoms.
-About 8 percent of people develop tonsil stones.
+About 8% of people develop tonsil stones.
 When you look in a mirror and open your mouth, you can look toward the back of your throat and perhaps see a few whitish specks.
 These may be tonsil stones.

 Many people never even know they have tonsil stones.
 They could have instances of bad breath, or they may even experience a temporary sore throat, but they don’t know the cause.
 Tonsil stones usually dislodge on their own and require no treatment.
 In rare cases, you need to manage them, especially if your dentist has determined that tonsil stones are the cause of your halitosis.
 It is unlikely that you will need any invasive procedures since home remedies are often effective at dislodging the stones, but sometimes, surgical procedures are needed to remove chronic or large tonsil stones.